Polymer/polymer/PRIMER.md

 As the final 0.8 API solidifies, this section will be updated accordingly.
 As such, this section should be considered answers "how do I solve problem xyz <em>TODAY</em>", rather than a representation of the final Polymer 0.8 API.

+## Property casing

+**Warning:** Currently only lower-case published properties are supported.
+Support for upper-case properties will be added this sprint.
+In the short-term, please use lower-case properties.

 ## Styling

 TODO: explain shadow/shady DOM styling considerations.